 How to Find Scholarship Opportunities

-There are many ways to find scholarship opportunities.
-If you are still in high school, check with your guidance counselor for scholarships you may be eligible for.
-For high school students, as well as current college students, it’s always worth checking with your college’s financial aid office for scholarships that may be specific to your school.
-If you’re looking for any scholarships you may be eligible for, we suggest using a scholarship search site.
-Another great online tool for locating scholarships is careeronestop, sponsored by the US Dept of Labor.
-Lastly, we recommend checking out the lists of scholarship opportunities assembled on our site ScholarshipPoints.com, where you can find categorized scholarship lists and apply for our three monthly $1,000 scholarships as well as our monthly $2,500 scholarship.
+There are plenty of ways to discover scholarship opportunities.
+If you're in high school, your guidance counselor can help you find scholarships you qualify for.
+Both high school and college students should also check with their college's financial aid office for school-specific options.
+To explore a wider range of scholarships, try using a scholarship search site or careeronestop, sponsored by the US Dept of Labor.
+Don't forget to explore the lists of scholarships opportunities available on our site, where you can apply for our monthly $1,000 scholarship along with our monthly $2,500 scholarship.

 - College-bound students can find scholarships to help pay for school by looking online and at schools, employers, and organizations.